ankurdhar07/python-note-and-projects/notes/Taking User Input in Python/README.md

 print(float(a) * float(b))  # Multiplication
 print(float(a) % float(b))  # Modulo

-🚀 How to Run
+🚀 How to Run:

 1. Make sure you have Python 3.x installed.

-2. Save the file as user_input.py.
+2. Save the file as main.py.

 3. Open a terminal and run:
-python user_input.py
+python main.py

-💡 Example Output
+💡 Example Output:

 Enter your first number: 5
 Enter your second number: 3